-Our current officers are Robert Vaughn, president; Steve Cawood, vice-president; Dr. Kenneth Smith, recording secretary; Kirby Smith, treasurer.
-Completing our board is Marsha Bratton, Michelle Lawson, Mark Smith, Connie Hoskins, Tom Kelemen, Clarence Lambdin, Barbara Shattuck, and Ann Matheny.
+Our current officers are Robert Vaughn, president; Dr. Kenneth Smith, recording secretary; Kirby Smith, Treasurer.
+Completing our board is Marsha Bratton, Michelle Lawson, Mark Smith, Tom Kelemen, Clarence Lambdin, Charla Costanzo, Glynna Brown, Dr. Anthony Maxwell, Tom Shattuck and Ann Matheny.
 For more about our history check out our History page.
 There is history in every place and every person.
 History is a part of us all.
 We hope through continued support we will keep our history alive for many generations to come.
 We invite you and your families to join us in “Our History”.

 Our ongoing program is the collection and preservation of artifacts, photographs and documents recognizing the importance of the history of our area in our past and of those who live here and of those who passed through, leaving their imprint in the history of the Cumberland Gap area.
 We have developed a multifaceted program to facilitate this directive.